lequanghuylc/c9sdk-pm2-nginx/readme.md

 - `C9SDK_PASSWORD`: password for basic auth. it would be publically accessible if this env is not defined
 - `GIT_REPO`: automatic git repo deployment
 - `GIT_BRANCH`: target branch, if not present, default branch will be used.
+- `INITIAL_COMMAND`: custom command that can be used for installing custom dependencies or even start your git repo your own way

 ## What is the best use case for this?